openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 Extend volumes
 --------------

-The IBM Spectrum Virtualize family driver allows for extending a volume's size, but only for volumes without snapshots.
+The IBM Storage Virtualize family driver allows for extending a volume's size, but only for volumes without snapshots.

 Snapshots and clones